bmcclelland/586-backend/project-notes.md

-# General
+# SPA

-The backend is a standalone C++ application.
+The backend is a standalone C++ application implementing an HTTP REST API.
+Results are returned as JSON.

-The frontend is a Rust application that compiles to webassembly.
+The frontend is Rust code that compiles to webassembly.
 It includes a JavaScript loader and an HTML index, so it is served normally like any website.

+The frontend uses an SPA framework based on a message loop.
+Messages are inserted into the loop (from user actions, etc), which when handled can update the model and rerender if necessary.
+In most cases, the messages make GET or POST requests to the backend and the model is updated with the result.

 # ORM